mstocco/mariostoc.co/content/traininglog/20200906-ironman2021-51weeksout.md

 ### NOTES
 Total Time: **- minutes**

 I did not sleep that well (should have gone to bed earlier).
+The legs felt stiff (not sore) in the morning but after working mostly from the standing desk today, I feel pretty good.

 <!---->
 ## FRIDAY SEP 11